leifrogers/internetmagic/README.md

-Totes rando collection of p5.js stuff I've rambled about on.
+Totes rando collection of p5.js stuff I've made and collected into one big folder.

 # Grids
 There's nothing special here.
 It makes a randomly colored grid.  whoo.